Passionate – Dedicated – Professional

 Old Corrugated Cartons (OCC)

-In terms of volume, Cardboards/Old Corrugated Cartons (OCC) is the most widely recycled.
+In terms of volume, Cardboards or Old Corrugated Cartons (OCC) are among the most widely recycled paper grades.
 It is usually recycled into other “brown” products, including paper bags and egg trays.

 Stack of old newspapers (ONP) prepared for recycling in Singapore